 Another strange example is Sally.
 Her last name (Acorn) is never mentioned in the show proper, although most fans have adopted it from other works (her last name is provided in the show's Bible, as well as featured in the comics and as part of the video game supporting lore).

 Name's the Same: Sonic is really bad for this.
 The show shares its official name with no fewer than five other products: the original video game, the Archie comics, the 2006 video game, a children's novella loosely based on the SatAM universe, and the franchise as a whole.
+Oh, and the main character of course.
 Most fans use the monicker "SatAM" to distinguish it as a result.

 What Could Have Been: The show's third season was completely laid out and prepared, and then ABC cancelled it.